 Regeneratively Farmed Fresh Vegetables: Exceeding USDA Baselines

-Results from our agricultural research lab have been independently verified—and our farm-fresh vegetables that burst with flavor also have 300 to 600 percent more in nutrients than the USDA baseline.
+As a result of our regenerative farming practices, we have found that our products often contain more minerals than the USDA average!
+Learn more about our Health and Wellness initiatives.
 To feed your family these nutritional powerhouse foods, we invite you to order from Farmer Jones Farm at The Chef's Garden.